moebiussurfing/ofxSurfingRandomizer/README.md

 ![image](/readme_images/Capture.PNG?raw=true "image")

 ### 2. INDEX RANDOMIZER
-* Initialize the Min Max of your index/int parameter. (ie: how many presets/states are available)
+* Initialize the Min-Max of your index/int parameter. (ie: how many presets/states are available)
 * Set the probability for each index.
 * Set if the index should stay long or short staying duration when her random happens.
 * Set the global BPM clock speed.